gajomi/IndependentRandomSequences.jl/README.md

 ##Why would anyone need this package?

-By itself, this package may allow us to save just a bit of type when sampling from and computing quantities of interest for independent random sequences.
+By itself, this package allows one to save just a bit of typing when sampling from and computing quantities of interest for independent random sequences.
 More importantly, however, it provides a specification of IID/INID types to be used in other packages, which may implement non-trivial functionality.
 Actual and possible examples include:
 - [order statistics of independent random variables (OrderStatistics.jl)](https://github.com/gajomi/OrderStatistics.jl)
 - Basic arithmetic for independent random variables (coming soon)
 - As containers for affine transformed INID sequence in the sense of [independent component analysis](https://en.wikipedia.org/wiki/Independent_component_analysis)